BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 The name given to the attribute in Home Assistant.
 Certain names are used by the Home Assistant entities for specific purposes.
-If a name is not recognized as a standard attribute by the entitiy implementation, the attribute will be returned as a readonly custom attribute on the entity.
+If a name is not recognized as a standard attribute by the entitiy implementation, the attribute will be returned as a readonly extra attribute on the entity.
-If you need non-standard attributes to be able to be set, you will need to use a secondary entity for that.
+If you need non-standard attributes to be able to be set, you will need to use an entity for that (typically switch, number or select).

 ### `sensitive`